 How do you choose the right one for your business?

-In most modern sales methodologies, you will notice overlapping approaches.
+In most modern sales methodologies, you will notice overlapping approaches (the similarities between the SPICED and SPIN sales methodologies, are particularly clear.)
 We have evolved from feature/ benefit, to solution selling, and are now in the age of value selling.

 A fundamental tenet of value selling is that sellers must be educated on who their customer is and why their solution is right for them.
 An equally important element of value selling is a seller's ability to articulate value and cost justification.